-(a) The ore (5 g) was dissolved in hydrochloric acid, the residue collected, and from it the silica was expelled with hydrofluoric acid and the final residue fused and added to the main solution, which was evaporated to expel the excess of hydrochloric acid.
-This solution was diluted, nearly neutralized with sodium carbonate, and reduced with sulphur dioxide, of which the excess was expelled by boiling.
-Zinc-oxide emulsion was then added in slight excess, and the solution boiled for fifteen minutes and filtered rapidly.
+to expel the excess of hydrochloric acid.
+This solution was diluted, nearly neutralized with sodium carbonate, and reduced. with sulphur dioxide, of which the excess was expelled by boiling.
+Zinc-oxide emulsion was then added in slight excess, and the solution boiled for 15 minutes and filtered rapidly.
 The precipitate contained all the vanadium, together with aluminum, titanium, and a little iron.
 It was ignited, fused with sodium carbonate, extracted with water, and the residue again fused and extracted.
-The solutions from the two fusions were combined, nearly neutralized with dilute nitric acid,9 boiled, and the precipitate of alumina, etc., filtered out.
+The solutions from the two fusions were combined, nearly neutralized with dilute nitric acid, boiled, and the precipitate of alumina, etc., filtered out.
 To the filtrate was added mercurous nitrate in excess; the solution was heated and filtered.
-The precipitate was ignited to expel mercury, and the residue fused with sodium carbonate, extracted with water and acidified with sulphuric acid.
+The precipitate was ignited to expel mercury, and the residue fused with sodium carbonate, extracted with water, and acidified with sulphuric acid.
 Platinum was precipitated by hydrogen sulphide, the solution filtered, and the hydrogen sulphide expelled from the filtrate by boiling.
-The solution was then titrated with 0.01 N permanganate, reduced with sulphur dioxide, and again titrated.
-The vanadium was calculated to V,O,.10
+The solution was then titrated with 0.01 Npermanganate, reduced with sulphur dioxide, and again titrated.
+The vanadium was calculated to $V_2O_3$ .